 Court reporters are entering the workforce at a much higher rate via the various schools across the nation than they are enrolling in my transcript proofreading course, that is for sure.
 Check out this post, too, for more of my thoughts on the demand there is for skilled transcript proofreaders (really — go read it.
 It’ll open a new tab, promise.).

 There is also an influx of self-published authors that are publishing books at a record pace; online content creators publishing blog posts, articles, and emails on a daily basis; small business owners needing a second set of eyes for their marketing materials… the list is endless.
 The amount of content out there is only going to get bigger, and the need for quality general proofreaders is only going to increase along with it.

 Is the Proofreading Market Flooded?

 “Saturation” is never a problem for the fittest, either.
 I’m very straightforward about this: you MUST be good at this to be successful.
 I’m not talking about being good at marketing — pretty much anybody can learn to be good at marketing.
-I’m talking about being GOOD at transcript proofreading.
-That means taking your time in the course and working diligently through every single one of the 3,109 practice pages so you can truly become an excellent transcript proofreader.
+I’m talking about being GOOD at proofreading.
+That means taking your time in the course and working diligently through every single one of the 3,120 practice pages (transcript proofreading) or the 50 worksheets and essays (general proofreading) so you can truly become an excellent proofreader.
 It’s not just a hat you put on.
 You become it.
 What you’re paying for with your enrollment fee is for the tools to do just that.